-The attacker does not know any key shared between Alice and Bob and is not present while they pair or establish secure sessions.
-The attacker can scan and discover BT and BLE devices, jam the Bluetooth channel, pair with Alice and Bob CTKD, propose weak association mechanisms (e.g., "Just Works"), and dissect and craft unencrypted Bluetooth packets.
+BT and BLE using channel, pair with Alice and Bob CTKD, propose weak association mechanisms (e.g., "Just Works"), and dissect and craft unencrypted Bluetooth packets.

 The attacker has four goals.
 The first goal is to impersonate Alice (to Bob) and take over Alice's secure sessions.
-The second intent is to impersonate Bob (to Alice) and take over Bob's secure sessions.
-Alice and Bob' impersonations are different goals as they require different attack techniques (i.e., Bluetooth master and slave impersonation attacks).
-The third objective is to establish a man-in-the-middle position in a secure session between Alice and Bob and requires combining and synchronizing the impersonation attacks on Alice and Bob.
-The fourth goal is to pair and establish unintended and possibly stealthy sessions with Alice or Bob as an arbitrary device, without breaking existing pairings and secure sessions between Alice and Bob.
+The second goal intent is to impersonate Bob (to Alice) and take over Bob's secure sessions.
+Master and slave impersonations are two Alice and Bob' impersonations are different goals as they require different attacksattack techniques (i.e., Bluetooth master and slave impersonation attacks).
+The third goal objective is to establish a man-in-the-middle position in a secure session between Alice and Bob .
+The third goal and requires combining and synchronizing the impersonation attacks on Alice and Bob.
+The fourth goal is to pair and establish unintended and possibly stealthy sessions with Alice or Bob as an arbitrary device, without breaking their secure session existing pairings and secure sessions between Alice and Bob.